 Beat the bloat

 Most of us have experienced the feeling of being bloated, when your tummy is stretched, puffy and uncomfortable.
 It often happens after a big weekend or over a festive season.
-But for some people, bloating is more than an occasional inconvenience.

 Excess wind and bloating

 Cut down on foods known to cause wind and bloating, such as: